kashvisharma09/kmeans-fpga-accelerator/README.md

 This project implements a small, parallel **FPGA accelerator** for the **K-means clustering algorithm** (the "AI/ML" workload).
-It uses a **GPU-inspired architecture** — several identical "processing elements" (lanes) work on different data points at the same time, the same SIMT/SIMD idea a real GPU uses (many lanes, same program, different data) — but it is important to be precise about what this is *not*: this is **fixed-function hardware for one algorithm**, not a programmable, general-purpose GPU.
-There's no instruction fetch, no thread scheduler, no general compute capability — just one parallel execution pattern borrowed deliberately from GPU design and applied to a specific clustering workload.
+It uses a **GPU-inspired architecture** — several identical "processing elements" (lanes) each working on different data points at the same time (SIMD execution).

-It has been **compiled and simulated successfully with Icarus Verilog** during development (self-checking testbench, bit-exact match against a software reference model).
-Below are the exact steps to bring it into **Vivado**.
+**Key Features**
+**Parallel Processing:** Multi-lane architecture for simultaneous distance computation and centroid update.

+**Verified Design:** Self-checking testbench verified against a software reference model.

+**Target Toolchain:** Designed, simulated and verified with AMD Vivado.

 ---